 Edible Beauty

-Edible Beauty was created as a way to fill a gap in the skincare world; The lack of pregnancy-safe skincare products.
-The founder of Edible Beauty decided to create a range of natural beauty products with a naturopathic approach.
-The brand has an ‘inner/outer’ approach, offering skincare and wellness products.
+Edible Beauty was created to address the lack of pregnancy-safe skincare.
+The founder developed natural beauty products with a naturopathic approach, combining skincare and wellness items.

 Shop the range at: